 To secure an API in Anypoint Platform using OAuth, using one of the following policies and the matching OAuth provider is recommended.

 OpenID Connect Access Token Enforcement Policy

-An authorization enforcement policy, which you apply to an API in Anypoint Platform, connects to an OpenAM authorization server, PingFederate authorization server, or OpenID Connect Token Introspection endpoint, or custom OAuth 2.0 provider.
+An authorization enforcement policy, which you apply to an API in Anypoint Platform, connects to an OpenAM authorization server, PingFederate authorization server, OpenID Connect Token Introspection endpoint, or custom OAuth 2.0 provider.

-To use the OAuth 2.0 Access Token Enforcement Using External Provider policy, you need a Mule OAuth 2.0 provider to provide an access token.
-You can’t use any other OAuth 2.0 provider, such as Facebook, Google, or Azure.
+Important: To use the OAuth 2.0 Access Token Enforcement Using External Provider policy, you need a Mule OAuth 2.0 provider to provide an access token.
+You cannot use any other OAuth 2.0 provider, such as Facebook, Google, or Azure.